BataBo/Colorfulpp/README.md

 ```

-This function will print first parameter in figlet font defined by second parameter it can be read from file like in example above but it can also be imported from a string if it is imported from string you'll have to change last parameter to true.
+This function will print first parameter in figlet font defined by second parameter it can be read from file like in example above but it can also be imported from a string if it is imported from string you'll have to change last parameter to true.3rd,4th and 5th arguments are optional.